bifravst/bifravst/docs/guides/CloudDifferences.md

 Devices publish their state to `/devices/${deviceId}/state` topic.
 They always must publish the _entire_ state, there is no native support for partial update

+### Websockets

+The IoT Core does not support Websocket connections which is used in the app to get notified in real-time about changes on device state.